 No one wants a stressed-out, sweaty Valentine’s chef, so a simple starter is the way forward.
 For a starter that evokes romance, look to oysters – they are an aphrodisiac, after all.
 Try this Oysters with Tabasco and Coriander Dressing recipe, which is deceptively simple to make but, perhaps, suggests that you’ve made such an enormous effort.

 And if slippery shellfish doesn’t float your boat, you can never go wrong with a dressed-up burrata.
 Sit the creamy cheese on tender, fresh spring leaves, perfectly ripe cherry tomatoes, crisp red onions and crunchy nuts of your choice – then drizzle the whole lot with olive oil.

 Another make-ahead and swoon-worthy way to kick things off is with a simple, decadent French onion soup.
 This French onion soup recipe by Raymond Blanc makes for a deep, savoury French classic of caramelised Rose de Roscoff onions, floating croutons and grated Comté cheese on the top.

-For maximum points when it comes to effort, you can’t go wrong with slow cooking something and picking ingredients that you might not serve up every day.
-Our Food Editor’s pick is a Slow Cooked Rabbit Casserole which is luscious, fresh and rich, just like we hope your date is.
+For maximum points when it comes to effort, you can’t go wrong with slow-cooking something and picking ingredients you might not serve up every day.
+Our Food Editor’s pick is a Slow Cooked Rabbit Casserole, which is luscious, fresh and rich, just like we hope your date is.

 This Reverse Chocolate Crumble is seriously chocolatey – it’ll win over even the coldest heart.
 And the leftovers will serve as a reminder of a great evening that was had.
 In the same realm, but slightly more aesthetically on point for the occasion, is the sinfully decadent Salted Chocolate Ganache and Raspberry Cheesecake – heaven.